erdaboss99/WP3/README.md

-This assignment is made for "AWebprogramozás III. gy." course.
+This assignment is made for "Webprogramozás III. gy." course.